Skip to main content

 Chronic stress elevates cortisol, a hormone that actively suppresses the bone-building cells stimulated by progesterone.

-A holistic assessment of must therefore consider all of these interconnected variables.
+A holistic assessment of bone health must therefore consider all of these interconnected variables.
 Your psychosocial environment, your sleep quality, and your body’s overall energy balance are just as much a part of the equation as the hormones themselves.
 They form the backdrop against which your internal biochemistry operates.

 A body in a state of chronic threat or exhaustion will divert resources away from long-term maintenance projects like bone building and toward immediate survival functions.
 By creating a lifestyle that promotes calm and recovery, you are fundamentally shifting your body’s internal environment to one that is conducive to the anabolic, or building, processes driven by progesterone.